 When shared hosting is still the right call

-Upgrading to a VPS isn't the right move for everyone.
-If you're running a personal blog or informational site, monthly visits are stable in the low thousands, you have no need for custom software, and you'd rather not spend time managing a server—shared hosting remains a perfectly reasonable choice.
-The money saved is often better invested in content than in server infrastructure you don't need.
+Truth is, upgrading to a VPS isn’t for everyone.
+If you’re running a simple personal blog or informational site, traffic stays steady at just a few thousand monthly visits, you don’t need any custom software, and you have zero interest in managing a server — shared hosting is still a perfectly fine choice.
+The money you save is often better spent on content creation than paying for server resources you’ll never use.

 Summary

-Shared hosting and VPS hosting serve different stages of a site's growth—neither is inherently better than the other.
-Low traffic and simple requirements?
-Shared hosting is sufficient.
-Growing audience, development needs, or stability requirements?
-A VPS is the natural next step.
-If two or three of the five signals above apply to your situation, it's a strong indication that the time to upgrade has arrived.
+Shared hosting and VPS simply serve different stages of a website’s growth — neither one is universally better.
+Low traffic, simple needs?
+Stick with shared hosting.
+Growing audience, custom app needs, or higher stability demands?
+A VPS is the natural next move.
+If you check two or three of the five signs above, it’s pretty clear you’re ready to make the upgrade.